Effective Date: 9-22-21

 - In cases where the basic subsidy package is being requested, the family signs the agreement and the agreement is sent for processing by Central Office and entry into the contracting system

-- When in the negotiation stage, services above the basic package of standard maintenance, MO HealthNet, respite, legal, and childcare are requested by the family, the foster care case management contract staff must discuss this request with the Children’s Division representative and written approval must be given by the Children’s Division prior to the service being added to the subsidy and the family’s signatures obtained.
+- When in the negotiation stage, services above the basic package of standard maintenance, MO HealthNet, respite, legal, and childcare are requested by the family, the foster care case management contract staff must discuss this request with the assigned CD Oversight Supervisor and written approval must be given by the Children’s Division prior to the service being added to the subsidy and the family’s signatures obtained.

 - Once the family’s signature(s) are obtained, the agreement should be sent back to the Children’s Division.
-The Circuit Manager and Regional Office to which the family’s case manager county is responsible, will have the responsibility for reviewing the adoption or legal guardianship subsidy application and agreement.
-The local staff, Circuit Manager/Program Manager and Regional Office should indicate their agreement or disagreement with the application/agreement on the subsidy clearance form only, which will accompany the agreement to Central Office for approval and entry into the contracting system.
+The CD Oversight Supervisor, will have the responsibility for reviewing the adoption or legal guardianship subsidy application and agreement.
+The CD Oversight Supervisor should indicate their agreement or disagreement with the application/agreement on the subsidy clearance form only, which will accompany the agreement to Central Office for approval and entry into the contracting system.
 The only signatures necessary on the subsidy agreement are the signature(s) of the adoptive parent(s) or guardian(s) and the DFAS Director/DFAS Designee.

 - After the subsidy is approved and the criteria for subsidy payments have been met, the contracted worker will complete all the payment authorizations for contracted/purchased services until such time that the record is transferred back to the Children’s Division.